arnabganguly/HDInsight-Migration-Workshops-nonprod/MapR Migration/Instructions/3-SparkMigration.md

 1. Close the browser window displaying the notebook.

-1. Return to the SSH session running on the Cloudera virtual machine.
+1. Return to the SSH session running on the MapR virtual machine.

-1. Press **q** to stop the Jupyter notebook server, and then press **y** to confirm that you want to halt te server.

-1. When prompted, press **Ctrl-C** to shut down the kernels run by the server, and then press **y** to confirm.
+1. Press **Ctrl-C** to shut down the kernels run by the server, and then press **y** to confirm.

 ## Task 2: Create the HDInsight Spark cluster